elixir-tesla/tesla/README.md

 Tesla is an HTTP client losely based on [Faraday](https://github.com/lostisland/faraday).
 It embraces the concept of middleware when processing the request/response cycle.

-> **WARNING**: Tesla is currently under heavy development, so please don't use it in your production application just yet.
+> **NOTE**: Tesla is currently under heavy development, so please don't use it in your production application just yet.

 >  Nevertheless all comments/issues/suggestions are more than welcome - please submit them using [GitHub issues](https://github.com/teamon/tesla/issues), thanks!

-## Basic usage
+## Direct usage

 ```ex
 # Example get request